wolf81/genesis/README.md

 # FURTHER READING

 The Genesis source code is based on a variety of ideas and posts found on the internet.
-For reference I will add the most important links here:
+For reference I've added the most important links here.

 * [Procedurally Generating Wrapping World Maps in Unity C#][0]
 * [Wraparound square tile maps on a sphere][1]